A travel guide to

 The Tokyo Subway Ticket is available for visitors to Tokyo.
 This ticket offers 24-72 hours of unlimited rides on all Tokyo Metro and Toei Subway lines.
 More information can be found here.

 The Japan Rail Pass, which is also known as the JR Pass, is a rail pass for visitors from overseas which is valid for travel on all major forms of transport provided by the Japan Railways Group, with a few exceptions.
 For more information on the JR Pass check out their website here.

 Where to buy a ticket

 There are ticket machines at every station.
 You can buy individual tickets as well as topping up the Pasmo and Suica cards.
 If you don’t already have a Pasmo or Suica card you can buy one at Narita and Haneda airports.
-They are also available from certain metro and rail stations from the ticket machines.
+They are also available at certain metro and rail stations from the ticket machines.

 If there is an emergency call 110 for the police, call 119 for an ambulance and the fire department.